apostrophecms/apostrophe-documentation/modules/apostrophe-module/README.md

 for an error, you can pass an object containing them as the third argument to `next`.
 This is separate from the success value to avoid accidentally disclosing information on errors.

+In addition, if `req.errorMessages` is set, it is passed as the `messages` property of the JSON object.
+This is a helpful way to accommodate percolating detailed error messages up from a nested function call through a stack that otherwise only accommodates simple string errors.
 ### htmlRoute(*method*, *path*, *fn*)
 Similar to `route`, except that the route function receives (req, res, next), and you may pass `next` either an error or